Tempo (chess): Losing a tempo

 In some endgame situations, a player must actually lose a tempo to make progress.
-For example, when the two kings stand in opposition (a form of zugzwang), the player to move is often at a disadvantage because he must move.
-The player to move may be able to triangulate in order to lose a tempo and return to the same position but with the opponent to move (and put him in zugzwang).
+For example, when the two kings stand in opposition (a form of zugzwang), the player to move is often at a disadvantage because they must move.
+The player to move may be able to triangulate in order to lose a tempo and return to the same position but with the opponent to move (and put them in zugzwang).
 Kings, queens, bishops, and rooks can lose a tempo; a knight cannot.

 In the position from Artyom Timofeev–Ernesto Inarkiev, 2008, Black resigned because White will win with a tempo move.
 (Timofeev won the 2008 Moscow Open with this game.)
 White is threatening 118.Rh8+.
 If Black moves his king on move 117, White wins the bishop with 118.Rh8+, which results in a position which has an elementary checkmate.
 If Black moves 117...Bh5 then 118.Rh8 and Black is in zugzwang, and loses.
 So Black must move 117...Be2 to avoid immediately getting into a lost position.
 But then will come 118.Rh8+ Bh5 and now White makes a tempo move with 119.Rh7 (or 119.Rh6), maintaining the pin on the bishop, making it Black's turn to move, and Black must lose the bishop.